tthtlc/quest4science/_posts/2025-10-19-history-this-tiny-war-lasted-only.md

 comments: true
 ---

 ![British warships bombarded the Sultan's palace in Zanzibar, ending the shortest war in history in just 38 minutes on August 27, 1896.](/assets/images/anglo-zanzibar-war-1896.jpg)
 *British warships bombarded the Sultan's palace in Zanzibar, ending the shortest war in history in just 38 minutes on August 27, 1896.*

 <!-- Image Description: A vintage illustration or photograph of the Sultan's palace in Zanzibar during the 1896 conflict, with British naval ships visible offshore firing towards the palace under a bright morning sky. -->

-# The World's Shortest War: How a 38-Minute Conflict Changed History

-### When Empires Clash: The Anglo-Zanzibar War of 1896
+## When Empires Clash: The Anglo-Zanzibar War of 1896

 *By Peter Teoh, Science Writer*